January 14, 2020

 11 piece set about $160

-Cuisinart Professional Series is a little more expensive than the super-economical Chef's Classic line (reviewed below), but less than a fully clad line like Multiclad Pro.
-The disc cladding is "wraparound," meaning the coverage reaches up the side of the pan slightly, which is what you want is disc clad cookware (see above for more on disc cladding).
+Cuisinart Professional Series costs a little more than the super-economical Chef's Classic line (reviewed below), but less than a fully clad line like Multiclad Pro.
+Professional's disc cladding is "wraparound," meaning the disc reaches up the side of the pan slightly, which is what you want is disc clad cookware (see above for more on disc cladding).

-The thick aluminum base with the wraparound design makes great, even heating cookware.
+The thick aluminum base with the wraparound design makes for great, even heating cookware.

 Cuisinart Cookware Review (Clad Stainless)